Ban Horse-Drawn Carriages in NYC!!

 - Require larger stalls and a paddock for turnout

 NYC City Council was sheduled to vote on Intro 573B on Friday, February 5th, 2016; however, the vote was cancelled and is delayed until further notice.
+The mayor has since all but abandoned his efforts to ban horse-drawn cartiages in the city.

 WHAT YOU CAN DO: